odoo/owl/doc/component.md

 information from the DOM.
 For example, the current position of the scrollbar.

-Note that modifying the state object is not allowed here.
+Note that modifying the state is not allowed here.
 This method is called just before an actual DOM patch, and is only intended to be used to save some local DOM state.
 Also, it will not be called if the component is not in the DOM (this can happen with components with `t-keepalive`).